labor

 Report uses data from the Census Bureau regarding list and asset information at the household level to provide perspective on relative costs of reducing income inequality by increasing program benefits.

-Piney Road: Work, Education, and The Re-Making of the Southern Family
+Piney Road: Work, Education, and Family Dynamics

 Paper aims to use case study of several families in the Piney Road community of Georgia to highlight situational aspects of poverty, education, family, and work in the Rural South.

-Explaining the New Spatial Inequality: Regulatory Policy and Local Economic Capacity
+Spatial Inequality: Regulatory Policy & Capacity

 Paper argues that while increasing spatial inequality can be explained with reference to the internationalization of the U.S. economy and firm competitiveness, changing market conditions are not the only factors re-shaping the space economy.